-As a whole, changes in the risk factors and their indicator values suggest that the systemic risks related to the structural vulnerability of the Finnish credit institutions sector are at the same level as before the pandemic in 2020.
-As a result of the pandemic, the SyRB was removed from credit institutions in spring 2020 to support their lending capacity.
+Changes in the risk factors and related indicator values suggest that the systemic risks stemming from the structural vulnerability of the Finnish credit institutions sector are at least at the same level as in 2020, when the SyRB was previously applied.
+The time series of the indicators are provided in the memorandum appended to this decision.

-As regards the risk factors that are especially conducive to increasing structural vulnerabilities
+As regards the risk factors that are especially conducive to increasing structural vulnerabilities: